 The Doctor: River, you can't do things like that!
 River: Or what?[...]
 What else are you gonna do, spank me?

 (yet another River enters the TARDIS, followed by her Doctor) Future!River: (sees Present!Doctor) Two of you!
 The mindraces, does it not?
 (Future!River and Future!Doctor leave, just as Present!River returns) Present!River: (seeing Future!Doctor) Two of you!
 The mindraces, does it not?

 With none of this taking into account a certain dress.

-In the 2011 Christmas Special "The Doctor, The Widow, and the Wardrobe," there is a scene where, in order to save a planet full of sentient alien trees, the titular widow, Madge, takes the collective "souls" of the trees inside herself.
+In the 2011 Christmas Special "The Doctor, the Widow and the Wardrobe", there is a scene where, in order to save a planet full of sentient alien trees, the tile widow, Madge, takes the collective "souls" of the trees inside herself.
 During this process, she seems to be having an orgasm.